mdb/mdb.github.io/source/blog/2012-10-22-deploying-an-express-app-to-heroku.html.markdown

 date: 2012/10/22
 tags: javascript, node.js, express, heroku
 thumbnail: triangle_thumb.png
+teaser: A beginner's tutorial in deploying a Node.js app to Heroku.
 ---

 Some coworkers expressed interest in deploying <a href="http://expressjs.com">Express</a> apps to <a href="http://heroku.com">Heroku</a>.
 These instructions seek to provide a basic overview, though Heroku offers much more robust documentation in its <a href="https://devcenter.heroku.com">dev center</a>.